MEd, LPC Adolescent and Adult Therapist

-Abby is available in-person at the home office, at Rustic Way Ranch, and via Telehealth across Texas.
+Abby is available in-person at the Plano office, and via Telehealth across Texas.

-I would be honored to be trusted in you sharing your most vulnerable self with me.
-If you’re interested in exploring whether we would be a good fit, I offer complimentary consultation calls to see if we connect in the way you need.
+It would be an honor to be entrusted with your most vulnerable Self.
+If you’re curious about whether we might be a good fit, I offer complimentary consultation calls to see if we connect in the way you need.

 Educational Background